State of Kansas

 Wings & Wetlands Festival

-The Kansas Wetlands Education Center, along with Kansas Department of Wildlife Parks & Tourism, The Nature Conservancy, and the Great Bend Convention and Visitors Bureau, hosts this 2-day birding festival every other year on odd numbered years.
-For more information, call 1-877-243-9268.…
+The Kansas Wetlands Education Center, along with Kansas Department of Wildlife Parks & Tourism, The Nature Conservancy, and the City of Great Bend, hosts this 2-day birding festival at Great Bend, KS every other year on odd numbered years.
+Birding corresponds with peak shorebird and waterfowl migrations at two Wetlands of International Importance, Cheyenne Bottoms and Quivira National Wildlife Refuge.

 Wild Bird Watching